robdick/tris/README.md

 dotnet run
 ```

-This will spin up the API and make it available at http://localhost:5000.
+This will spin up the API and make it available at http://localhost:5000 where a test harness page is visible allowing for sampling of the api endpoints using a jquery and ASP.NET razor pages.
 Note that TLS has been disabled and the cors policy has been deliberately relaxed for the purpose of this sample solution

 A few request scenarios can be found in the bundled postman (https://www.getpostman.com/) collection you can find in /Api/Postman.
 Both the collection and environment files can be imported into a running postman instance.
 The environment is configured to point at the locally running API host.

-#### Front end
+#### SPA Front end

 ##### Requirements
 - windows or linux based OS
 - Node.js v10.15.1 or above

-#### Running
+##### Running
 ```bash
 cd Client
 npm install -g @angular/cli
 ng serve
 ```

-This will spin up the front end angular app on url http://localhost:4200 configured to point at the running API instance
+This will spin up the front end angular app on url http://localhost:4200 configured to point at the running API instance.
+This is an additional element to this sample project.

+# Status

+- [X] Api Functionality
+- [ ] Api Swagger
+- [X] Web Api Test harness page
+- [X] Postman Collection and Environment
+- [-] Angular based exemplar SPA app